+Explore the South Rim when you visit Grand Canyon National park.
 The two areas of the Grand Canyon that receive the most visitors are the South Rim (Grand Canyon National Park) and West Rim.
 Therefore, most bus tours in Grand Canyon travel packages are directed to one of these two locations.
 Tours usually originate from Las Vegas, as the city is the closest location to the canyon.
 Las Vegas travelers who wish to diversify their vacation like taking a day trip to the South Rim or West Rim to experience a whole new adventure.

 Where to Visit in the Canyon